YunoHost/doc/backup.md

 After creating backup archives, it is possible to list and inspect them via the corresponding views in the webadmin, or via `yunohost backup list` and `yunohost backup info <archivename>` from the command line.
 By default, backups are stored in `/home/yunohost.backup/archives/`.

-There is currently no straightfoward way to download or upload a backup archive.
+Currently, the most accessible way to download archives is to use the program FileZilla as explained in [this page](/filezilla).

+Alternatively, a solution can be to install Nextcloud or a similar app and configure it to be able to access files in `/home/yunohost.backup/archives/` from a web browser.

-One solution consists in using `scp` (a program based on [`ssh`](/ssh)) to copy files between two machines via the command line.
+Finally, you can use `scp` (a program based on [`ssh`](/ssh)) to copy files between two machines via the command line.
 Hence, from a machine running Linux, you should be able to run the following to download a specific backup:

 ```bash
 scp admin@your.domain.tld:/home/yunohost.backup/archives/<archivename>.tar.gz ./